-Joists should have a minimum end bearing of 90mm, unless joist hangers are used, where the minimum bearing should be to the manufacturers specifications.
+Joists should have a minimum end bearing of 90mm, unless joist hangers are used, where the minimum bearing should be not less than 45mm.

 Joist hangers should be detailed in the design, including confirmation that the joist hangers have the equivalent to restraint straps at 2m centres where required to provide restraint.